 Most golfers play the game despite their bodies.
 They make on-the-fly corrections based on what their body may -- or may not -- be able to do on a particular day.
 And as the season goes on, these corrections and compensations get more and more extreme as their bodies wear down.
 The off-season is when you can actually break this cycle.
 By focusing on where your body is too tight, not strong enough, or slightly out of balance, you can make the subtle corrections that will let you play compensation-free once Mother Nature lets you back on the course.

-My book, Fix Your Body, Fix Your Swing is designed to help golfers realizwhere they may have physical issues that are preventing them from playing their best.
+My book, Fix Your Body, Fix Your Swing is designed to help golfers realize where they may have physical issues that are preventing them from playing their best.
 You're only going to be able to swing the club as well as your body will allow, and the winter is the perfect time to concentrate on that body that's going to be swinging those golf clubs.
 The book puts you through a series of assessments that measure how well your body can perform specific movements vital to the golf swing.
 For each golf-specific assessment, there are prescriptive exercises to do if you were unable to perform the assessment movement sufficiently and comfortably.

 These assessments and prescriptive exercises aren't just designed for the casual player; these are the same assessments that our coaches and fitness professionals do here at the Joey D Golf Sports Training Center with top pros like Dustin Johnson, Lexi Thompson, Justin Thomas, Jessica Korda, Joaquin Niemann, and more.